 Enjoy Dinner in Restaurant Oasis Familiar

-For dinner, I had the Yucatan speciality, sopa de lima, a chicken and lime soup with crispy tortilla strips which cost me just 65 pesos (£2.43).
+For dinner, I had the Yucatan speciality, sopa de lima, a chicken and lime soup with crispy tortilla strips.
 It may sound simple (and a little strange), but I can assure you it was delicious.
 The fresh, citrusy, aromatic flavours work amazingly together.
 Andy opted for fajitas combinados, similar to those we cook in the UK, except made with several types of meat and served with rice and beans.
-It was a huge portion and I think it was meant for two people, even so, it still only cost 110 pesos (£4.12).
+It was a huge portion and I think it was meant for two people, even so, it was still priced very low.
 As is the norm in most local Mexican restaurants our food also came with a massive pile of tortillas.

 Plaza Principal by Night